 Canon RF has 15 lenses so far, which is not bad considering that these are mostly high-quality, pro-grade lenses.
 Nikon is in the last place here, having 14 lenses released, so it is certainly at a disadvantage.

 Lastly, if you look at the Super Telephoto Prime category, you will notice that both Canon and Sony have 2 primes.
 However, it is important to point out that the Canon RF super-telephoto lenses that have been announced with the EOS R5 and R6 cameras have a maximum aperture of f/11, and they cannot be directly compared to the high-end 400mm f/2.8 and 600mm f/4 options from Sony.
 This shows that Sony is basically the only player on the list of mirrorless systems to offer professional-grade super-telephoto lenses.
 Both Nikon and Canon have plans to release high-end super-telephoto lenses in the near future, but the development of those lenses has not been announced yet.

 Overall, this one is a huge win for Sony.
 It will take a few years for all other manufacturers to catch up, and by then, Sony will have even more lens options available.

 Canon EOS R6 vs Nikon Z6 II vs Panasonic S1 vs Sony A7 III: Summary

 As you can see, each camera and camera system has its pros and cons, and it is hard to pick an absolute winner.
 The cameras are quite similar both in terms of their ergonomics and features, with the Sony A7 III being my least favorite of the group due to its cluttered menu system and buttons, as well as slightly weaker specs.
 However, keep in mind that the Sony A7 III is also the oldest camera on the list, and Sony has the best selection of lenses for the E / FE mount.

 Overall, all cameras have their pros and cons.
-I have been very happy with my Nikon Z6 (and the newer Z6 II looks even better), but if Nikon wasn’t my brand of choice, I would be happy with any of the cameras presented in this article.
+I have been very happy with my Nikon Z6 (and the newer Z6 II is even better), but if Nikon weren’t my brand of choice, I would be happy with any of the cameras presented in this article.